rsksmart/devportal-1.0/_rsk/node/configure/index.md

 This can be done in two ways:

-- Running the node with de `java` command, add `-Drsk.conf.file=path/to/your/file.conf`
+- Running the node with the `java` command, add `-Drsk.conf.file=path/to/your/file.conf`
 - Compiling the node with IntelliJ, add to VM options: `-Drsk.conf.file=path/to/your/file.conf`